luballack/CryptoData-with-CoinGeckoAPI/README.md

 ## Api description

-This api is a result of the Technical Test for Backend Development Team.
+This api is a result of the Technical Test for Dacxi Backend Development Team.

 It consists on two major endpoint's
 - Get a currency data and store into the database: Example "http://localhost/currency/bitcoin".
-- Get a currency data, for a specific data, based on the database or on the CoinGeckoAPI: Example "http://localhost/history/bitcoin/2022-09-20".
+- Get a currency date, for a specific data, based on the database or on the CoinGeckoAPI: Example "http://localhost/history/bitcoin/2022-09-20".

 ### 1º Endpoint
 '/currency/{id}'

 This endpoint first use the CoinGeckoAPI to search for the currency send on the route(id), then, the current price of the coin and its last updated date are stored into the database, and then the full response of the CoinGeckoAPI is returned.
-The follow currencys have a table on the database and its data is stored each time the endpoint is acessed:
+The follow currencys have a table on the database and its data is stored each time this endpoint is acessed:

 |  *tag* | *id*  |
 |:-:|--:|